RebelCode/wp-rss-aggregator/readme.txt

 * link_after
 * limit
 * source
+* exclude
+* pagination

 An example of a shortcode with parameters:
 `[wp_rss_aggregator link_before='<li class="feed-link">' link_after='</li>']`
 It is advisable to use the 'HTML' view of the editor when inserting the shortcode with paramters.

+For a full list of shortcode parameters and usage guide please refer to the [documentation](http://www.wprssaggregator.com/docs/shortcodes/).

 __Usage within theme files__